Website Preloader

 The menus aren’t actually that big, but they sure feel like it…

 People behave very similarly when browsing websites.
-But instead of settling for one option, they’re more likely to bounce off and go to the next website if they can’t find what they need.
+But instead of settling for one option, they’re more likely to bounce and go to the next website if they can’t find what they need in a blink of an eye.

-So, for web designers, applying this principle is essential for creating websites that provide a good user experience.
+So, for web designers, applying this principle is essential for creating websites that provide a clear path to clarity.

-In general, we attempt to avoid giving customers too much to process by not providing them with many options.
-So, we use Hick’s Law to streamline our decision-making as much as possible.
+In general, we attempt to avoid giving people too much to process by not providing them with a thousand options.
+So, we routinely use Hick’s Law philosophy to streamline our decision-making as much as possible.

 head with exposed brain showing confusion with hands below